Your Ultimate Guide to Adelaide

 Visit the Tandanya National Aboriginal Cultural Institute

 Learn about the original owners of the land at Tandanya National Aboriginal Cultural Institute.
 Featuring Aboriginal art, a museum, cultural exhibitions and numerous performances and events all throughout the year, it’s the best place in Adelaide to learn a little about Aboriginal Australia.
 Add this stop to your itinerary without hesitation.
 It’s only a ten minute walk from Rundle Mall.

 Go to the Adelaide Hills

 One of the best things to do in Adelaide, is actually to drive away from the city towards the hills.
 It’s likely you’ll be staying at one of the hotels in Adelaide, however Adelaide Hills is a stunning region, not far away from the CBD.
-The South Australian capital is framed by gorgeous undulating hills to its west.
-Comprised of numerous little towns, the Adelaide Hills region is a tourist’s dream.
+The South Australian capital is framed by gorgeous undulating hills to its west, within which numerous little towns are found.
+The Adelaide Hills region is a tourist’s dream.
 German heritage, wine districts, botanic gardens, great shops, restaurants and bars are all found in this beautiful part of South Australia.
 Adelaide Hills actually spreads across around 100 kilometres.
 You’ll easily be able to spend one whole day exploring, and perhaps even two or three (especially if you enjoy hiking).
 Set off in the morning and explore the hills, you’re bound to find something for everyone here.

 Take the kids to Cleland Wildlife Park